 This dish goes amazing with fresh guacamole, just add roughly a dollop to every serve.
 Another great side to go with this dish would be something like simple cauliflower rice.
 You could also do a combination of both if you have the extra ingredients and time.
 Personally, I just prefer it without any extras.

 This recipe also reheats well so if you end up with leftovers then you can either freeze them down or place them in the fridge.
 That way whenever you’re low on time you can simply reheat some chili.

-If you want to see how this paleo chili is done then be sure to give my video a watch (It’s at the top of the page).
-If you like the video and would love to see more then be sure to subscribe so you’re kept up to date.
-Alternatively, you can find the full recipe right below!
+If you want to see how to do this paleo chili, then be sure to give my video a watch.
+If you like the video and would love to see more, then be sure to subscribe, so you’re kept up to date.
+Alternatively, you can find the full recipe right below the video.

 Paleo Chili Con Carne Recipe

 - 1 Tbsp. red chilies, diced

 - 2 garlic cloves, crushed

 - 500g (17.5 oz.) ground beef